AirConsole/airconsole-construct3/README.md

 ## Export your games and try them
-As of now I couldn't import airconsole script in the Construct3 plugin.
-This will be solved in the coming weeks.
-But for now, you will need to edit your "screen.html" ("index.html") and add, after line 5:
+As of now I couldn't import airconsole script in the Construct3 plugin, as C3 sdk doesn't yet offer this possibility.
+This will be solved in the coming months.
+But for now, you need to edit your "screen.html" ("index.html") and add, after line 5:

 ```html
 <script type="text/javascript" src="https://www.airconsole.com/api/airconsole-1.7.0.js"></script>